 Scholarships: The following awards are presented each spring at the law school’s annual Public Interest Celebration.

-–Lisa M. Schnitzer Memorial Scholarship of $3,000 is awarded to a female first-year student who has demonstrated a strong commitment to helping the disadvantaged, who meets the Office of Financial Aid’s criteria of financial need, and who will work for a nonprofit organization or government agency during the summer following her first year.
+Lisa M. Schnitzer Memorial Scholarship of $3,000 is awarded to a female first-year student who has demonstrated a strong commitment to helping the disadvantaged, who meets the Office of Financial Aid’s criteria of financial need, and who will work for a nonprofit organization or government agency during the summer following her first year.

--The Deborah L. Rhode Public Interest Award to a graduating student (or a team of graduating students) who has demonstrated outstanding nonacademic public service during Law School.
+The Deborah L. Rhode Public Interest Award to a graduating student (or a team of graduating students) who has demonstrated outstanding nonacademic public service during Law School.

-–Justice John Paul Stevens Fellowships to support four Stanford Law School students committed to public service.
+Justice John Paul Stevens Fellowships to support four Stanford Law School students committed to public service.

--Loan Repayment Assistance Programme to graduates who pursue public interest or government service careers.
+Loan Repayment Assistance Programme to graduates who pursue public interest or government service careers.
 In 1987, Stanford Law School was the first law school in the country to launch such a program.
 Today, it still sets the standard for law schools that have followed its lead.

 Postgraduate Fellowships and Other Funding Support: Stanford Law School funds several postgraduate public interest fellowships for recent Stanford Law School JD graduates.
 These fellowships help JD alumni launch their public interest careers through a paid one-year fellowship in a law-related endeavor designed to further the public interest.
 Only SLS JD alumni are eligible to apply for these two programs i.e. Stanford Law School Fellowships (multiple positions) and Stanford Law School Criminal Defense Fellowship (one position).

-Scholarship awards are determined by family need, and are intended to assist students who would not otherwise be able to attend Summer College Academy.
-To be eligible to apply, applicants must be current sophomores, juniors, or seniors at the time of application, and must be 16 on the first day of instruction and no older that 19 by the last day of instruction.
+Scholarship awards are determined by family need and are intended to assist students who would not otherwise be able to attend Summer College Academy.
+To be eligible to apply, applicants must be current sophomores, juniors, or seniors at the time of application, and must be 16 on the first day of instruction and no older than 19 by the last day of instruction.
 The university is offering Stanford Horizon Scholars program which offers up to fifteen low-income, high-achieving, local-area high school students the opportunity to attend High School Summer College at little to no cost.
 To be eligible for the Stanford Horizon Scholars Program, students must be eligible to attend Summer College, permanent resident of Santa Clara, San Mateo, San Francisco, or Alameda counties, receiving free or reduced lunch in their county’s public high schools system, or within the criteria for the California department of education’s income eligibility guidelines for reduced-price meals or free milk in child nutrition programs for 2014–2015.

 Annual Scholarship (autumn only): students who can commit to a year (3 quarters) of private lessons.
 Students will be paired with an active donor for all three quarters in an effort to provide continuity for our scholarship donors, and further networking opportunities for students.
 The award is open to all students.
-This is a full scholarship for Music majors and minors, and a partial scholarship for non majors.
+This is a full scholarship for music majors and minors, and a partial scholarship for non-majors.

 Arts Marketing Scholarship: This award is open to all students, limit 20 per quarter.
-This is a full scholarship for Music majors and minors, and a partial scholarship for non majors.
+This is a full scholarship for music majors and minors, and a partial scholarship for non-majors.

 Departmental Scholarship: This is awarded based on demonstrable need and Department of Music citizenship, such as involvement in the Department through ensembles, volunteer work or high levels of achievement in individual instrument areas.
 This award is open to all students.
-This is a full scholarship for Music majors and minors, and a partial scholarship for non majors.
+This is a full scholarship for music majors and minors, and a partial scholarship for non-majors.